zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/deploy-a-stack-using-mlstacks.md

 If you would like to be guided through the deployment process, you can use the `zenml stack deploy` command with the `--interactive` flag.
-You will still need to provide the `provider`, `name` and `region` options as described above but for the rest you will get prompts in the CLI as to which components you would like to deploy.
+You will still need to provide the `provider`, `name` and `region` options as described above but for the rest, you will get prompts in the CLI as to which components you would like to deploy.
 For example, using GCP as the provider you might type:

 ```bash